What to wear on Safari in Uganda-Best Advice

 Packing the right Safari Gear is determined by the Activities that are part of your Safari.
 You will be in Tropical, Equatorial Africa, Uganda, and the right-wear and gear for the occasion is what is needed.

-If you want to know how to dress for a Safari in Uganda the various kinds of activities, one needs to look what those in the know are wearing in Uganda’s National Parks, the Uganda Wildlife Rangers.
-You do not see them doing nature walks, hikes, treks in shorts and Tank Tops.
+If you want to know how to dress for a Safari in Uganda, doing the various kinds of activities, one needs to look at what those in the know are wearing in Uganda’s National Parks, the Uganda Wildlife Rangers.
+You do not see them doing nature walks, hikes, treks in shorts, and Tank Tops.
 They dress for protection from insects, thorny bushes, nettles, and whatever else one might encounter in the wilderness.

-The right Safari depends on the activities you will be doing.
-On a game drive, there is less need for protective clothing than what you would need Chimpanzee or Gorilla Trekking Take the time to find out what is best for your safari in Uganda.
+The right Safari Wear depends on the activities you will be doing.
+On a game drive, there is less need for protective clothing than what you would need Chimpanzee or Gorilla Trekking.
+Take the time to find out what is best for your safari in Uganda.

 Dress right for the Occasion, for the Activity such as a hike, gorilla or chimpanzee Trek, Volcano Climb.
 Know before you and like the Uganda Wildlife Authority Rangers – Dress Smart.

 What to wear on Safari in Uganda and Rwanda – Clothing – Shoes – hat and what to leave Home

 COVID-19 Pandemic Safari Wear Additions:

 Entebbe International Airport is reopening October 1, 2020.
 Tourists will start arriving for a Safari in the Pearl of Africa.
 The Ugandan government has put out directives which tourists must comply with.
 We have created a page that covers the topic in detail for you.